KiranRamesh-Aero/UnsteadyFlowSolvers.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/KiranUofG/UnsteadyFlowSolvers.jl/badge.svg?branch=master)](https://coveralls.io/github/KiranUofG/UnsteadyFlowSolvers.jl?branch=master)

-This package (abbreviated UNSflow) is a library of low-order solvers for unsteady aerodynamics and aeroelasticity managed by Dr. Kiran Ramesh at the University of Glasgow.
+This package (abbreviated UNSflow) is a library of low-order solvers for unsteady aerodynamics and aeroelasticity.
 The solvers are written in Julia, are based on the discrete-vortex method and cater to various applications.

-This project is currently supported by EPSRC grant EP/R008035/1.

 [Julia](http://julialang.org) is a new high-level, high-performance dynamic programming language for technical computing.
 Julia’s novel features are a